shirishareddy7/customer-loan-analysis-tableau-dashboard/README.md

 This project demonstrates how the same dataset can be analyzed using different tools.
 Tableau provides powerful interactive visualizations that enhance understanding of loan trends and support better decision-making.

-## 🔗 Dashboard Access
-Feel free to explore the Tableau dashboard and interact with filters.
-You can also adapt it using your own dataset.

 ## 📷 Dashboard Preview
 ![Image ](https://github.com/user-attachments/assets/7668bc1f-c92a-4745-883d-ed78a8954f8e)